-With Amplitude’s Amazon S3 Import, you can import event, group properties, or user properties into your Amplitude projects from an AWS S3 bucket.
+With Amplitude’s Amazon S3 Import, you can import and mutate event data, and sync user or group properties into your Amplitude projects from an AWS S3 bucket.
 Use Amazon S3 Import to backfill large amounts of existing data, connect existing data pipelines to Amplitude, and ingest large volumes of data where you need high throughput and latency is less sensitive.

 During setup, you configure conversion rules to control how events are instrumented.
 After Amazon S3 Import is set up and enabled, Amplitude's ingestion service continuously discovers data files in S3 buckets and then converts and ingest events.

-Before you start, make sure you’ve taken care of some prerequisites.
+Before you start, make sure you meet the following prerequisites.

 For each Amplitude project, AWS S3 import can ingest: